 - Experience an open-hearth cooking demonstration and learn about food acquisition in this new frontier.

-- Discover domestic life with an introduction to the dog trot cabin and a fire-making demonstration.
+- Discover domestic life with an introduction to the dog trot cabin.
 In addition, tour the outbuildings which were critical extensions of the home on an early stock farm.

 - Explore log cabin life through spinning and weaving demonstrations as well as hands-on activities such as hand ginning cotton and finger spinning.